-Cuben fiber is an ultralight material used by cottage backpacking manufacturers that is lighter weight and more rip resistant than conventional tent and backpack fabrics.
-Tents or backpacks made with cuben fiber are often half the weight of those made using high tenacity nylon or polyester, making it an attractive material for hikers and backpackers looking to slash their gear weight without loss of functionality or capacity.
+DCF is an ultralight material used by cottage backpacking manufacturers that is lighter-weight and more rip-resistant than conventional tent and backpack fabrics.
+Tents or backpacks made with DCF are often half the weight of those made using high-tenacity nylon or polyester, making it an attractive material for hikers and backpackers looking to slash their gear weight without loss of functionality or capacity.

-More technically, cuben fiber is a non-woven, laminate fabric made using ultra-high-weight-molecular polyethylene and polyester that produces an exceptionally strong and waterproof material.
-It’s also more much more expensive to manufacture than conventional fabric because gear manufacturers have had to evolve manual fabrication and styling processes (gluing and taping as opposed to sewing) to create products using it.
-That price is unlikely to go down because cuben fiber products are too expensive to produce in large quantities.
+More technically, DCF is a non-woven, laminate fabric made using ultra-high-weight-molecular polyethylene and polyester that produces an exceptionally strong and waterproof material.
+It’s also more expensive to manufacture than conventional fabric because gear manufacturers have had to evolve manual fabrication and styling processes (gluing and taping in addition to sewing) to create products using it.
+That price is unlikely to go down because DCF products are too expensive to produce in large quantities.

-The Hyperlight Mountain Gear 2400 Southwestern Backpack reviewed here is constructed from a hybrid cuben fiber and polyester sandwich, with cuben fiber on the inside with a protective layer of 50 denier polyester or 150 denier polyester on the outside for high wear areas.
+The Hyperlite Mountain Gear Southwest 40 Backpack reviewed here is constructed from a hybrid DCF and polyester sandwich, with DCF on the inside with a protective layer of 50 denier polyester or 150 denier polyester on the outside for high wear areas.
 The outer layer gives it even more strength, prevents fraying, and provides better long-term protection against the decaying effects of ultraviolet light.

 Internal Storage and Organization

-The main compartment has a dry bag style closure system with velcro around the edge to facilitate closing the top before rolling it shut.
-There’s a hydration loop on the interior of back panel with an internal mesh pocket that can be used suspend a hydration reservoir, with a single hydration port located the right side of the pack.
+The main compartment has a drybag-style closure system with velcro around the edge to facilitate closing the top before rolling it shut.
+There’s a hydration loop on the interior of the back panel with an internal mesh pocket that can be used to suspend a hydration reservoir, with a single hydration port located on the right side of the pack.

-There are five external pockets on the 2400, two side water bottle pockets, a larger center pocket, and two hip belt pockets.
-All of the pockets are made of solid 210 denier Dyneema reinforced nylon, enabling the pack to be used in off-trail conditions that would quickly shred mesh pockets or abrade the lighter weight 50 denier cuben / polyester hybrid used throughout the rest of the pack.
+There are five external pockets on the Southwest 40, two side water bottle pockets, a larger center pocket, and two hip belt pockets.
+All of the pockets are made of solid 210 denier Dyneema Hardline (reinforced nylon), enabling the pack to be used in off-trail conditions that would quickly shred mesh pockets or abrade the lighter-weight DCF hybrid used throughout the rest of the pack.

-The side water bottle pockets are large enough to fit 1 liter water bottles together with tall skinny items like tent poles or an ultralight fishing rod, and have drain holes at their base.
-The pockets are reinforced at the base with a 150 denier cuben fiber/polyester to prevent punctures or tearing.
+The side water bottle pockets are large enough to fit 1-liter water bottles together with tall skinny items like tent poles or an ultralight fishing rod and have drain holes at their base.
+The pockets are reinforced at the base to prevent punctures or tearing.
 Water bottles stored in the pockets are also reachable and replaceable while wearing the pack, a must-have in my book.

-Finally, while the hip belt pockets on the 2400 are large enough to hold several food bars or a small camera, I mainly use them to store small items that I use frequently during the day like Aqua Mira drops, hand cleanser, my compass, sun tan lotion, or a bottle of DEET for when the bugs get bad.
+Finally, while the hip belt pockets on the Southwest 40 are large enough to hold several food bars or a small camera, I mainly use them to store small items that I use frequently during the day like Aquamira drops, my compass, suntan lotion, or a bottle of DEET for when the bugs get bad.

-The hip belt pockets on the 2400 are also made using 210 denier Dyneema reinforced nylon.
+The hip belt pockets on the Southwest 40 are also made using 210 denier Dyneema reinforced nylon.
 This is crucial for off-trail travel where you lead with your hips through thick vegetation.

-From a capacity standpoint, you can carry 1-2 nights of gear and food in the 2400 if it’s very compact, but if you need to carry more food between resupply stops, you should size up to a larger capacity model like the HMG 3400 Southwest Pack.
+From a capacity standpoint, you can carry 1-2 nights of gear and food in the Southwest 40 if it’s very compact, but if you need to carry more food between resupply stops, you should size up to a larger capacity model like the Southwest 55 Pack.

 External Attachment Points and Compression System

-The 2400 has a two tiers of side compression straps that can also be used to attach gear to the outside of the pack.
+The Southwest 40 has two tiers of side compression straps that can also be used to attach gear to the outside of the pack.
 A bottom compression strap runs horizontally outside each water bottle pocket, while the upper strap is oriented at a diagonal to bring the load closer to the wearer’s back for better load-to-hip transfer.

-Additional top down compression is provided by a dry bag style top closure which is rolled down to “use up” any extra volume.
-The side clips of the roll top closure can be clipped down along sides of the pack attaching to vertical webbing straps, while a top Y strap provides additional top compression and a place to secure an external sleeping pad or climbing rope (see Backpacking External Attachment Guide: How to Carry Gear on the Outside of a Backpack.)
+Additional top-down compression is provided by a dry bag style top closure which is rolled down to “use up” any extra volume.
+The side clips of the roll-top closure can be clipped down along the sides of the pack attaching to vertical webbing straps, while a top Y strap provides additional top compression and a place to secure an external sleeping pad or climbing rope (see Backpacking External Attachment Guide: How to Carry Gear on the Outside of a Backpack.)